amefad/piante/README.md

 ## Repository Structure

+The project was scaffolded with Vite React template.

-We want to serve the front-end resources and the api from the same deployment server.
+We want to publish the front-end resources and the back-end api on a specific server folder (`piante`).
-To achieve this, we wrapped all the code within an Astro project which leverages an opinionated folder layout (see more on [Astro project structure](https://docs.astro.build/en/basics/project-structure/)).
+To do so we choose to put api into `public` folder.

+The front-end code is primarily stored in the `src/` directory.
+However, some files still belong in the `public/` directory.

+`public` folder stores files that Vite does not process during building, they are copied untouched over to the generated output `piante/`.

+APIs code is located in `public/api`

+The `public/test` directory is used for interacting with the API using a basic interface.

+Placing the `api/` and `test/` inside the `public/` may be a little unusual.
+The reason behind that is that we want to publish the front-end resources and the back-end APIs on the same domain subpath just placing them into a folder called (`piante`) on a server we already have up and running.

+We configured Vite to serve from a `base` path and proxy APIs calls to ensure we can reach api during development while maintaining the correct behavior when deployed on our server.

-## Database
+## Requisites

+In order to successfully start the app and run it either in dev and in preview mode you need:

+- A reachable instance of a MySQL or MariaDB database.
+- PHP with PDO extension.
+- Node **LTS** >= 20 and npm

+### Database (MySQL or MariaDB)

+APIs must have access to a running instance of either MySQL or MariaDB.

 The `database/` folder includes scripts designed to help you create a MySQL (or MariaDB) database with the correct schema.

-Define your database access parameters in the `public/config.php` file.
+Define your database access parameters in the `public/config.php` file. (configure a proper authentication method).
 You may use the example file `public/config.php.sample` by renaming it accordingly.

 <details>

-<summary> Note: MariaDB on Debian (and Ubuntu) commonly comes preconfigured to
+<summary> Note: MariaDB on Debian (and Ubuntu) commonly comes pre-configured to
 use Unix socket authentication for the root user rather than a password. </summary>

 Socket (or Unix socket) authentication works by matching the system (OS) username